Brains-at-Work/brains-at-work.github.io/_tabs/about.md

 represents gamma rhythms in the brain, which are correlates of neural activation.
 It also represents the affine connection in General Relativity, and is the symbol for light, as well as the Lorentz factor.

-## Our Offerings

- 1. Tailored one-on-one, online tutoring sessions in biology, neuroscience, physics, mathematics, and computer science designed to fit individual learning needs.
- 2. Test prep services for SAT Subject Tests, GRE Subject Tests, and Advanced Placement exams in all the aforementioned areas.

-Experience the difference personalised tutoring can make in your academic journey.
-Join us today and start learning in a way that works for your brain!

 ## Our Team